rdt249/icarus/README.md

 ```
 git clone https://github.com/rdt249/icarus
 ```
-Make sure the Pi has been set up with the default RES Lab configuration (upgraded to Python 3, installed Jupyter and CircuitPython, etc)
+Make sure the Pi has been set up with the default RES Lab configuration (upgraded to Python 3, installed Jupyter and CircuitPython, etc).
+Also make sure that all the necessary interfaces are enabled, namely: SSH, Camera, I2C, and Serial Port (these can be enabled via `sudo raspi-config`).

 Next you need to install the Python libraries used by the icarus.py script.
 If `sudo python icarus.py` runs without error, you're good to go.
 If not, you should install each of the dependencies manually:
 ```